 Naproxen is an NSAID that is used to treat both pain and inflammation.
 Recent bad press about NSAIDS has made it less popular, but the drug still remains a mainstay of the home remedy sector and is especially noted for it use in fighting headache and neck pain issues.

-Pros and Cons of OTC Herniated Disc Drugs
+Pros and Cons of OTC Drugs for Disc Pain

 The pros of OTC remedies include the following positive factors: